niallyoung/goNDK/README.md

 gondo is to be an Oasis, for NOSTR Development, in Golang.

-* low-level and intermediate foundations, for rapid prototyping and building upon
+* low-level and intermediate foundations, for rapid prototyping and building prod-ready solutions
 * structured Go, with coherent packages, interfaces, dependency injection, high test coverage
 * built upon, around and inspired by:
   * [go-nostr](https://github.com/nbd-wtf/go-nostr)